Home » Guides » How To Tell if a Poker Chip Is Real

 Poker chips are the currency that drives the gambling world.
 Available in various colors and denominations, poker chips are essential in any land-based casino poker or table game.
 As a result, casinos go to great lengths to prevent counterfeiting and ensure that their chips are secure.
 However, counterfeit poker chips do exist, and they can ruin the integrity of poker games.
 This hazard doesn’t affect online poker, but live players should always stay alert.

-The earliest use of gambling chips can be traced back to the mid-19th century.
+The history of poker chips can be traced back to the mid-19th century.
 While the exact origin isn’t definitively documented, it is widely believed that the use of chips as a form of currency emerged in the U.S. during the Gold Rush era.
 In those days, gamblers would use anything of value to set their stakes, including gold dust, nuggets, and coins.

-Today, casinos use chips for cash to enhance security, simplify transactions, and build a distinct atmosphere that defines the casino experience.
+Today, casinos use chips instead of cash to enhance security, simplify transactions, and build a distinct atmosphere that defines the casino experience.

 How Real Poker Chips Are Made